olofhellman/SinterpixelsSupportFiles/docs/UsingReferences.md

 end tell
 ```

-if this script returned {3, 11}  that means there are two documents open, and you could use either
+if this script returned {3, 11}  that means there are two documents open, and you could use either.
+The id of each object will change if you close a document and reopen it.
 ```
   document id 3
 ```